 You’ll also find food trucks during the weekend, more fireworks, kids running around and the statue of the patron being held on men’s shoulders and walked around the town or village.

-16. We Have A Lot Of Public Holidays:
+16. Malta Has A Lot Of Public Holidays:

 For anyone in school or at work, public holidays are GREAT!